apprenticeharper/DeDRM_tools/ReadMe_First.txt

 ﻿Welcome to the tools!
 =====================

 This ReadMe_First.txt is meant to give users a quick overview of what is available and how to get started.
-This document is part of the Tools v6.5.3 archive from Apprentice Harper's github repository: https://github.com/apprenticeharper/DeDRM_tools/
+This document is part of the Tools v6.5.4 archive from Apprentice Harper's github repository: https://github.com/apprenticeharper/DeDRM_tools/

 The is archive includes tools to remove DRM from:

- - Kindle ebooks (files from Kindle for Mac/PC and eInk Kindles).
+ - Kindle ebooks (files from Kindle for Mac/PC (v1.17*) and eInk Kindles**).
- - Adobe Digital Editions (v2.0.1*) ePubs (including Kobo and Google ePubs downloaded to ADE)
+ - Adobe Digital Editions (v2.0.1***) ePubs (including Kobo and Google ePubs downloaded to ADE)
  - Kobo kePubs from the Kobo Desktop application
  - Barnes and Noble ePubs
  - Adobe Digital Editions (v2.0.1) PDFs